Financial Literacy Basics

 In summary

 A W-2 is the U.S. annual wage and tax statement that employers issue to each employee by January 31.
 It reports the year's wages, federal income tax withheld, Social Security and Medicare amounts, and state and local taxes.
 The numbers flow directly into the annual tax return and reconcile what was withheld against what was actually owed.
-Reading one does not require a tax professional — just a few minutes and the box-by-box explanations above.
+Reading one doesn't require a tax professional — just a few minutes and the box-by-box explanations above.

 Sources